 ESCC Policy: March 2015

 Adopted by Alfriston School: Sept 2018

+Reviewed by Alfriston School: Sept 2021

-Approved by Governors: Sept 2018
+Approved by Governors: Sept 2021

 Introduction

 Alfriston Primary School is committed to providing a secure environment for pupils, where children feel safe and are kept safe.
 All adults at Alfriston Primary School recognise that safeguarding is everyone's responsibility irrespective of the role they undertake or whether their role has direct contact or responsibility for children or not.